Peter Crouch

 Peter Crouch was born on 30th January, 1981, in Macclesfield, Cheshire.

 Crouch played for Tottenham's youth side but moved to QPR as a professional.
-At Loftus Road he scored 10 league goals in the 2000-01 season, but was then sold to Portsmouth.
+At Loftus Road he scored 10 league goals in the 2000-01 season, but was then sold to Portsmouth for his first stint at the club to which he returned in 2008.

-Crouch returned to Villa, but in 2004, Southampton gained his services with a £2million bid, however, he couldn’t get into the team until December, when Harry Redknapp took over.
+Crouch returned to Villa, but in 2004, Southampton gained his services with a £2million bid, however, he could not get into the team until December, when Harry Redknapp took over.

 Peter Crouch was named Saints Player of the Year for 2005 after scoring 16 goals in 33 games, but he couldn’t stop Southampton being relegated.